27th Special Operations Group: North African Campaign

-Maintenance and support personnel went by sea to North Africa while aircrews and the A-20s flew to South America then across to North Africa, In North Africa, the A-20s were sent to other groups and the 27th Bomb Group was redesignated as the 27th Fighter-Bomber Group and reequipped with the North American A-36 Invader dive bomber.
-The 27th FBG flew its first combat missions of the war from Korba, Tunisia, on 6 June 1943.
+Maintenance and support personnel went by sea to North Africa while aircrews and the A-20s flew to South America then across to North Africa, In North Africa, the A-20s were sent to other groups and the group was redesignated the 27th Fighter-Bomber Group and reequipped with the North American A-36 Apache dive bomber.
+The 27th flew its first combat missions of the war from Korba Airfield, Tunisia, on 6 June 1943.

 The 27th served in the Mediterranean Theater of Operations until the end of the war.
 It was redesignated the 27th Fighter Group in May 1944 when the group converted first to the Curtiss P-40 Warhawk, then to the Republic P-47 Thunderbolt aircraft.

 Sicilian/Italian Campaigns

 During the Sicilian Campaign, operations included participation in the reduction of Pantelleria and Lampedusa Islands and supporting ground forces during the conquest of Sicily.
-In the Italian Campaign the 27th covered the landings at Salerno and received a Distinguished Unit Citation (DUC) for preventing three German armored divisions from reaching the Salerno beachhead on 10 September 1943.
+In the Italian Campaign the 27th covered the landings at Salerno and received a DUC for preventing three German armored divisions from reaching the Salerno beachhead on 10 September 1943.
 In addition, the group supported the Fifth Army during the Allied drive toward Rome.

 Southern France

-The group took part in the invasion of Southern France and assisted Seventh Army's advance up the Rhône Valley, receiving a second DUC for helping to disrupt the German retreat, 4 September 1944.
+The group took part in Operation Dragoon, the invasion of Southern France, and assisted Seventh Army's advance up the Rhone Valley, receiving another DUC for helping to disrupt the German retreat, 4 September 1944.

 The 27th took part in the interdiction of the enemy's communications in northern Italy, and assisted in the Allied drive from France into Germany during the last months of the war, eventually being stationed at Biblis, Germany on V-E Day.

-With five Distinguished Unit Citations and a Philippine Presidential Unit Citation, the Airmen of the 27th were among the most decorated USAAF units of World War II.
+With five Distinguished Unit Citations and a Philippine Presidential Unit Citation, the airmen of the 27th were among the most decorated USAAF units of World War II.